Skip to main content

 1. Go to Settings -> Care -> Views.

-2. Hover over the case view that you want to delete, and click the trash can icon that appears.
+2. Hover over the case view that you want to delete, click the ellipsis menu (), and then click Remove.

 3. Confirm the deletion.